Manzanita (singer)

 José Manuel Ortega Heredia (Madrid, 7 February 1956 - Alhaurín de la Torre, Málaga, 5 December 2004) was a Spanish singer and guitarist.

 In 1978, with producer José Luis de Carlos, he recorded his first solo album, Poco ruido y mucho duende, in a very personal style with flamenco nuances.
 The theme Verde, adapted from a poem by Lorca, was a great success.
 In 1980, he recorded his second LP Espíritu sin nombre with the palmero Daniel Barba de las Arenas.
 With his third album, in 1981, Talco y bronce, he surpassed half a million copies in Spain with the singles Un ramito de violetas and Por tu ausencia.
 They were followed by Cuando la noche te envuelve (1982), La quiero a morir (1983) and Mal de amores (1984).

 In 1986, he released Echando sentencias, including Arab and Indian instruments.
-In 1988 he launched En voz baja a las rosas, with adaptations of Sor Juana Ines de la Cruz, Góngora and Lorca.
-In 1993 he made testimony to his faith in the album Quédate con Cristo.
+In 1988, he launched En voz baja a las rosas, with adaptations of Sor Juana Ines de la Cruz, Góngora and Lorca.
+In 1993, he made testimony to his faith in the album Quédate con Cristo.
 After a long silence, in which he only sang for the Evangelical Church, he returned in 1998 with the album Por tu ausencia, a live recording of greatest hits and new songs that became a gold record.
-In 1999 he repeated the gold record with the soundtrack of the film Sobreviviré.
+In 1999, he repeated the gold record with the soundtrack of the film Sobreviviré.

 In 2000 he recorded Dímelo, a new gold record, and in 2002 Gitano cubano, accompanied by Raimundo Amador, Lolita and Cuban singers Lucrecia and David Montes.

-In 2004 he died in his house as a result of a heart attack.